pressF2Commit/linux_cheatsheet/git/sign git commits/gpg_key.md

 gpg --list-secret-keys --keyid-format=long
 ```

 for key size 16, keyid is the 16 characters long alphanumeric text after "rsa4096/"
+the one in the column labelled "sec" is what we need
+the one in the column labelled "ssb" is the subkey - not required for our use case

 ## export your public key